Airomarto/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 5 - "set" to display the list of local, environment variables and functions Task 6 - "BEST="School"" to create a local variable Task 7 - "BEST=School" to create a global variable
+Task 5 - "set" to display the list of local, environment variables and functions Task 6 - "BEST="School"" to create a local variable Task 7 - "BEST=School" to create a global variable Task 8 - "echo $(($TRUEKNOWLEDGE + 128))" to print the result of additionj of 128 with the value stored in an environment variable TRUEKNOWLEDGE